AksoEo/docs/api/authorization.md

 	An example of this could be that your client is only permitted to access `User` resources with an age of 13+.

-4. Ensure that no other special permissions are allowed to perform the request
+4. Ensure that no other special permissions are required to perform the request

 If you're unsure which permissions your client has, a `GET` request to `/auth/permissions` may be made.